openlyfree/desmosinator/README.md

 # desmosinator

 Turn MIDI files into playable music in Desmos.
-Also can draw images pixel-by-pixel because why not.
+Also can graph images because why not.

 Uses Chrome DevTools and Desmos' JavaScript API under the hood.